junseung2/CXL-ExerSim/README.md

 - ljs2021@g.skku.edu

 <aside>
 💡 CXL-ExerSim aims to understand the detailed actions performed by each layer of the CXL controller and the behavior of the CXL switch.
-It is C++ based, and all behavior is based on the CXL spec 2.0.
+It is C++ based, and all behavior is based on the CXL spec.

 </aside>